-- Add the aubergines, stir to coat them in oil and cook on a medium heat until translucent and soft.
-Add the chopped tomatoes, the herbs and the chicken stock.
+- Add the chopped tomatoes, herbs, and stock.
 Bring everything to a boil, cover the pan leaving a crack open and let cook for about 20 minutes until the liquid has evaporated and the aubergines are very soft.
 If there is too much liquid left in the pan by the time the aubergines are soft, just take away the lid and let the sauce bubble for a little while longer.

 - While the sauce is cooking, start cooking the spaghetti.

-- Mash the aubergines with a fork, add the sliced basil leaves, season to taste and mix with the spaghetti.
+- Mash the aubergines with a fork, add the sliced basil leaves, season to taste, and mix with the spaghetti.
 Serve with some grated Parmesan if desired.

 Amount Per Serving: Calories: 414Total Fat: 20gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 2mgSodium: 356mgCarbohydrates: 51gFiber: 5gSugar: 6gProtein: 9g